Fuco1/smartparens/README.md

 * `sp-next-sexp` - Jump to the *beginning* of following balanced expression.
 If there is no following expression on the current level, jump one level up, effectively doing `sp-backward-up-sexp`.
 * `sp-previous-sexp` - Jump to the *end* of the previous balanced expression.
 If there is no previous expression on the current level, jupm one level up, effectively doing `sp-up-sexp`.

-* `sp-kill-sexp` - kill the next balanced expression.
+* `sp-kill-sexp` - Kill the next balanced expression.
+If point is inside one and there's no following expression, kill the enclosing expression instead.
-* `sp-backward-kill-sexp` - kill the previous balanced expression.
+* `sp-backward-kill-sexp` - Kill the previous balanced expression.

 Example configuration
 ==========